Reza Parkas

-Reza Parkas is an Iranian-born Iranian-German football manager who was lately the manager of the Iranian club Sanat Naft Abadan.
+Reza Parkas (رضا پرکاس; born 5 April 1968) is an Iranian-born Iranian-German football manager.

 Coaching career

 Parkas is an Iranian born Iranian-German football coach, and has coaching experience in Germany, the UAE, Iran, and Oman.
-Parkas also worked as a Referee in Germany.
+Parkas also worked as a fourth Referee and massager in Germany.
 He was the head coach of the Brothers Union club.

 Parkas was named as Istaravshan's Head Coach during their squad announcement for the 2022 Tajikistan Higher League season.